Mount Everest Base Camp/EBC

 Toilet at EBC

 Make sure you take perfect measures to prevent altitude sickness.
-As the altitude is too high and there is few forests, people can get altitude sickness easily.
-In addition, there is few medical facilities;
+As the altitude is too high and there are few forests, people can get altitude sickness easily.
+In addition, there are few medical facilities;

-Bring warm clothes and other cold-proof equipment as it’s freezing cold and wind is very powerful there.
-Especially during morning and night, temperature can drop to a few degrees below zero;
+Bring warm clothes and other cold-proof equipment as it’s freezing cold and the wind is very powerful there.
+Especially during morning and night, the temperature can drop to a few degrees below zero;

 Bring some food if you can.
-There are not many choices for eating as food scarcity and higher price in EBC;
+There are not many choices for eating as food scarcity and higher prices in EBC;

 Bring all essential credentials like Border Card when visiting EBC, in case it will be needed;